btungut/terraform-azure-workshop-lab-example/README.md

-# Azure Workshop Lab Provisioning with Terraform
+# An Example for Azure Workshop Lab Provisioning with Terraform

 Assume you are a workshop instructor who needs to quickly set up the lab environments for the attendees.
 Without a doubt, you should have experience with IaaC tools in order to standardize your environment requirements in manifests.

+---

+## Motivation and comments from author
+As a consultant who has been presenting and performing PoCs with clients, I recognized a need for IaaC to provision the environments.
+This is the motivation of this repository.

+I really hope that you will be able to find some helpful techniques and knowledge in this repository.

+---

 ## Context